 The gorillas live at a high altitude and the actual process of tracking involves walking long distances through thick vegetation, up steep, wet and muddy terrain.
 This means it could prove difficult for some people, however if you pace yourself and walk slowly no able-bodied person should really be deterred from making the trip.

 As you approach the gorillas the guides will have you 'talk' to the gorillas with soothing belches to let them know that people are about and mean them no harm.
 The guides inform trackers of the appropriate behaviour, particularly in regard to the silverback male gorilla.
 Viewing time is limited to a maximum of one hour which usually involves slipping and scrambling on the slopes to get a good position to photograph the various family members or to keep up with playful juveniles.
-Looking deep into the expressive brown eyes of these gentle giants is surely the most exciting and poignant wildlife encounter that Africa has to offer.
+Looking deep into the expressive brown eyes of a gorilla is surely the most exciting and poignant wildlife encounter that Africa has to offer.

-Trekking takes anything from 2 to 4 hrs +/- so trekkers are usually back at the base hotel by around lunch time, but this is not guaranteed.
+Trekking takes anything from 2 to upwards of 4 hours.
+Trekkers are usually back at the base hotel by around lunch time, but this is not guaranteed.

 Gorilla permits are currently US$1,500 per person in Rwanda and US$600 (or US$350 in low season) in Uganda (subject to change).